DeeptanshuM/learningDeepLearning/README.md

 - applied ML is a highly iterative process.
 If you train a basic model and carry out error analysis (see what mistakes it makes) it will help point you in more promising directions.
 - deep learning algorithms are quite robust to having slightly different train and dev distributions.

+***

+## Course 4: Convolutional Neural Networks

+### Padding:
+- n x n image convolved (not sure if this is a word) with a f x f filter will result in a n - f +1 x n - f + 1 image —> shrinking outputs
+- corner pixels aren’t used nearly as much as pixels in the center —> throwing away lots of information from corner of the image
+-  so pad the image with 0’s
+- p = number of pixels padded on each border
+- output is now  n + 2p - f + 1 x n + 2p - f + 1
+- valid convolution: no padding
+- same convolution: output size (after convolution) is same as input size — p = (f - 1) / 2 — f is usually odd